 Where is Nijmegen, Netherlands?

-Nijmegen, Netherlands is located in eastern Netherlands in the province of Gelderland.
-It’s less than 10 km from the German border.
+Nijmegen is located in the eastern part of the Netherlands in the province of Gelderland (less than 6 miles from the German border).
 The city sits on the bank of the River Waal, which is fed by the Rhine River.
-Nijmegen is a stunning sight on the approach by train from Amsterdam and river boat cruises traversing from Amsterdam to Budapest.
+Nijmegen is a stunning sight on the approach by train from Amsterdam and on river boat cruises traversing from Amsterdam to Budapest.

-Slender brick homes with long windows that are capped with slanted, black-tile rooftops face the river.
-The majestic St. Stephens Church, built in the 13th century, appears to hover above all the other buildings in town, its ornate bell tower dominating the skyline.
+Slender brick homes with long windows that are capped with slanted, black-tile rooftops face the Waal River.
+The majestic St. Stephens Church appears to hover above all the other buildings in town, its ornate bell tower dominating the Nijmegen skyline.

-Amsterdam to Nijmegen: Nijmegen is well-connected to Amsterdam via train.
+Nijmegen is well-connected to Amsterdam via train.
 The Amsterdam-Nijmegen train takes about 1 hour and 20 minutes.
-The Nijmegen Central Station is just a 15 minute walk from the city center Grote Markt.
+The Nijmegen Central Station is a 15 minute walk from the city center Grote Markt.

 Want to see it on a map?
 We include a link to a Nijmegen map – highlighted with Nijmegen attractions – at the end of the article.